NextGen Learning To Elevate Your Airway Practice

 To stay relevant means changing with the times.
 How have these devices evolved?

-some things never go out of style
+Some things never go out of style

 classic bougie style